jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 I've never personally run into this issue.
 I've only ever been asked for proof of onward travel in the United Kingdom, whose customs agents have a reputation for being hardasses.

 So this may not ever be an issue for you.
-However, if you're paranoid, you can "rent" an onward ticket using [FlyOnward](https://flyonward.com).
-In short, they work with a travel agency to book refundable tickets in your name, which are valid for 1–2 days.
-They're real flights, so the confirmation numbers check out, and the service is cheap: about $10 for a ticket.

-Now, I've never actually used the service, but if you're going to the UK and haven't figured out when you're leaving yet, it may be worth a try.
+But if you're worried, make sure you've got a valid exit plan.

 <small>Jump to: [Table of Contents]({{< ref "#contents" >}}) | [Avoid Travel-Day Hassles]({{< ref "#avoid-hassles" >}})</small>